Robust estimation of the Quantum Fisher Information on a quantum processor: Further experimental results

 \subsection{Comparison of error mitigation protocols}

-In this section we show experimental evidence of the effectiveness of our protocol.
+In this section, we show experimental evidence that calibrating in iterations is more efficient than calibrating it once at the beginning of the experiment.
 In Fig.~\ref{fig10} we compare the estimation of the bound of the QFI when the calibration of the device is performed at the beginning of the whole experimental procedure or according to our prescriptions.
 We present the error mitigated experimental estimations of $F_0$ and $F_1$ (light to dark).
 In Fig.~\ref{fig10}$(a)$ the calibration is performed at the beginning.
-We observe that the robust estimation for larger system sizes is not compatible with the $\sim N^2$ scaling predicted by the theory, as it does not violate the witness of $(N-1)^2$ that validates GME.
+We observe that the robust estimation for larger system sizes is not compatible with the $\sim N^2$ scaling predicted by the theory, and that it does not violate the witness of $(N-1)^2$ that validates GME.
 In Fig.~\ref{fig10}$(b)$ we present the same experimental results of the main text for $F_0$ and $F_1$.
 As already commented, we observe the $\sim N^2$ scaling of QFI and witness GME.
 The discrepancy is due to the fluctuating gate and readout errors in the quantum processors that affect the reliability of the results when the experimental run takes long times, that is for larger $N$.